groupdocs-viewer-cloud/groupdocs-viewer-cloud-node-samples/README.md

 ## Prerequisites

 + Node.js with NPM installed
-+ Get your AppSID and AppKey at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).
++ Get your Client Id and Client Secret at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).

 ## How to Run the Examples?

 The package contains Node.js examples.
 Follow the given steps to proceed run:

 * Extract the downloaded project
-* Edit RunExamples.js and put appSid and appKey, obtained from [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) there
+* Edit RunExamples.js and put Client Id and Client Secret, obtained from [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) there
 * Go to "Examples" directory of the project
 * Execute "npm install" command
 * Execute "npm update" command